AntoineZen/CSEL1/report/optimizations.rst

 	23.866 ms

-This version takes 0.023 seconds to run, this is gain of xx% over the unmodified version.
+This version takes 0.023 seconds to run.

 Summary